practicingruby/practicing-ruby-paid/posts/v1/010-uses-for-modules.md

-<small><i>Originally published as part of the Practicing Ruby newsletter on December 14, 2010.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Ruby Mendicant University</a>.
-You should <a href="http://twitter.com/seacreature">follow @seacreature on twitter</a> if you want to keep up with my more recent projects.</i></small>

 In the last two issues, we covered mixins and namespacing, two of the most common uses for modules.
 In the second half of this series, we'll look at some other ways to use modules that are not quite so obvious.

 Today, we'll focus on the question that caused me to write this series in the first place.
 Many readers were confused by my use of `extend self` within earlier Practicing Ruby articles, and this lead to a number of interesting questions on the mailing list at the time these articles were originally published.
 While I tried my best to answer them directly, I think we're in much better shape for studying this topic now that the last two articles have laid a bit of a foundation for us.